bedops/bedops/docs/content/reference/file-management/conversion/bam2bed.rst

 | QUAL                      | 13                  |               |
 +---------------------------+---------------------+---------------+

-Because we have mapped all columns, we can translate converted BED data back to headerless SAM reads with a simple ``awk`` statement (or other script) that reverts back to 1-based coordinates and permutes columns to SAM-based ordering.
+Because we have mapped all columns, we can translate converted BED data back to headered or headerless SAM reads with a simple ``awk`` statement (or other script) that reverts back to 1-based coordinates and permutes columns to SAM-based ordering.

 .. _bam2bed_downloads: